 God Judges the Earth

 For the Chief Musician.
 To the tune of “Do Not Destroy.”
 A poem by David.

 1 Do you indeed speak righteousness, silent ones?

 Do you judge blamelessly, you sons of men?

-2 No, in your heart you plot injustice.
+2 No, in your heart you plot wickedness.

-You measure out the violence of your hands in the earth.
+You measure out the violence of your hands on the earth.

 3 The wicked go astray from the womb.